sauce-archives/help/docs/guides/camera.md

 permalink: docs/guides/camera/
 ---

 To use a camera in your test we suggest to use an app called “Fakecamera”.
-You can get the app (apk-file) in Goole Play store (http://www.shmoula.cz/fakecamera/).
+You can get the app (apk-file) in Goole Play store (<a href="http://www.shmoula.cz/fakecamera/">http://www.shmoula.cz/fakecamera/</a>).

 ### Howto